Auction rules – meetings

 A 9.2 Any remarks the Auctioneer may make concerning a Lot shall be considered advisory only and not binding in any way.

 A 9.3 Only Subscribing Members may make Postal Bids.
 Postal bids shall be made in writing or e-mail and received by the Auction Organiser before the published closing date.
-Postal Bidders must clearly state: their full name; their full postal address; their membership number; and their maximum bid against each Lot number.
+Postal Bidders must clearly state: their full name; their full postal address; their membership number; their email address; their telephone number; their postage preference; and their maximum bid against each Lot number.
 The Auction Organiser shall mark each postal bid with the time and date it was opened.
 Postal bids that cannot be clearly and unambiguously understood or do not conform to these Rules will be rejected.
 Where two postal bids of the same amount have been received for the same Lot then the bid opened first by the Auction Organiser shall be the bid accepted.

 A 9.4 A Seller may set a Reserve Price on a Lot by informing the Auction Organiser in writing.
 A Reserve Price shall be treated as a fixed bid by the Seller to buy at that price.
 Lots that are unsold because of not reaching the Reserve will be liable to a commission charge of 15% of the requested Reserve.